pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 requests.
 This should typically be left as-is, except in highly loaded systems where it may be increased.

+*PGADMIN_CONFIG_*

+This is a variable prefix that can be used to override any of the configuration options in pgAdmin's *config.py* file.
+Add the *PGADMIN_CONFIG_* prefix to any variable name from *config.py* and give the value in the format 'string value' for strings, True/False for booleans or 123 for numbers.
+See below for an example.

+Settings are written to */pgadmin4/config_distro.py* within the container, which is read after */pgadmin4/config.py* and before */pgadmin4/config_local.py*.
+Any settings given will therefore override anything in config.py, but can be overridden by settings in config_local.py.

+See :ref:`config_py` for more information on the available configuration settings.

 Mapped Files and Directories
 ****************************